A functional limit theorem for the sine-process: Main order asymptotic for determinantal processes with logarithmically growing variance

 Then, using the dominated convergence theorem, (\ref{1cond}) and (\ref{b}) we get \bee\lbl{newcov} \fr{\Cov_N(\SSS_{\phi_i^N},\SSS_{\phi_j^N})}{V_N} \ra b \ili_{0}^{1}\ili_{0}^{1} \phi_i(t)\phi_j(s)\, dtds =:c_{ij} \ass N\ra\infty, \eee so that assumption (\ref{thcov}) is fulfilled with $b_{ij}=c_{ij}$.
 Now it remains to apply \rtheo \ref{th:CLT}.
 Indeed, since the limiting vector $\xi$ obtained there is Gaussian with the covariance matrix $(c_{ij})$, it coincides in distribution with the random vector from the right-hand side of (\ref{fxiN}).

 \ssk

 \bsk

 {\bf Acknowledgements.} We are deeply grateful to Vadim Gorin, Alexei Klimenko, Gaultier Lambert, Leonid Petrov, Alexander Sodin and Mikhail Zhitlukhin for useful discussions.
+We are deeply indebted to the referees for the careful reading of the paper and the very helpful comments and suggestions.
 Both authors are supported by the grant MD 5991.2016.1 of the President of the Russian Federation.
 A. Bufetov's research has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 647133 (ICHAOS)).
 It has also been funded by the Russian Academic Excellence Project `5-100' and by the Gabriel Lam\'e Chair at the Chebyshev Laboratory of the SPbSU, a joint initiative of the French Embassy in the Russian Federation and the Saint-Petersburg State University.